anagha-google/cloud-composer-setup-foundations/01-modules/02a-secure-cc2-iteration1-foundations.md

 <br>
 <hr>

-## 7. Associate your data analytics project with the "Shared VPC" project
+## 7. Associate your service project with the "Shared VPC" project

 In cloud shell scoped to the shared VPC/host project, run the below:
 ```